Tang Na: Biography

-During WWII, Tang went to the anti-Japanese frontlines and wrote war reports for Shanghai's Tai Kung Pao.
+During World War II, Tang went to the anti-Japanese frontlines and wrote war reports for Shanghai's Tai Kung Pao.
 Following the fall of Shanghai in 1937, Tang relocated to Wuhan where he created the anti-Japanese war play Long Live China.
 Soon after, he relocated to the war capital of Chongqing, where, in March 1938, Zhao Dan introduced him to a young actress, Chen Lu.
 The two fell in love and quickly married.
 They returned to the Japanese-occupied Shanghai, where Chen broke into the city's film industry with his help.
 He also gave her a stage name, Hong Ye ("Red Leaf"), to contrast with Lan Ping’s name ("Blue Apple").

 In 1939, under the pen name Jiang Qi, he wrote the plays Chen Yuanyuan and The Road to Life in the isolated island of Shanghai.
 On May 1, 1940, his son, Ma Junshi, was born.
 In December 1942, following the outbreak of the Pacific War, Tang left Shanghai for Chongqing again, leaving Chen and their son behind.
 Chen later remarried a salt merchant.

-In Chongqing, he worked at Ying Yunwei’s Chinese Art Theatre Society, earning just enough to survive.
+In Chongqing, he worked at Ying Yunwei's Chinese Art Theatre Society, earning just enough to survive.
 When the theatre disbanded, he fell into poverty and unemployment.
 In his despair, he attempted suicide, his third time following two previous attempts caused by his marriage with Jiang Qing.
-At that time, Jiang, then wife of Mao Zedong in Yan’an, learned of his dire situation and arranged for a monthly allowance of 10 yuan to be sent to him through intermediaries.
+At that time, Jiang, then wife of Mao Zedong in Yan'an, learned of his dire situation and arranged for a monthly allowance of 10 yuan to be sent to him through intermediaries.
 Each time he received the money, Tang would set aside 1 yuan to gather with his equally impoverished friends for a modest meal.

 In Chongqing, Tang also had a brief relationship with the actress Kang Jian.
 In 1944, Tang established the China Amateur Theatre Society in Chongqing, serving as its president, with Feng Yidai as vice president.
 The theatre dissolved shortly due to poor attendance, leaving Tang in financial difficulty again.
-It was only in the final days of the Second Sino-Japanese War that Tang's fluency in English helped him secure a position at the British Embassy’s news department in China, which relieved him from his years of poverty.
+It was only in the final days of the Second Sino-Japanese War that Tang's fluency in English helped him secure a position at the British Embassy's news department in China, which relieved him from his years of poverty.
 In 1945, when Mao Zedong, then husband of Jiang, was in Chongqing for the Chongqing Negotiations, Tang was invited to meet Mao at a house party hosted by Zhang Zhizhong, where Mao greeted him saying "Harmony above all."

-After China's victory in the Anti-Japanese War, he became the editor-in-chief of Shanghai's Shi Shi Xin Bao.
+After China's victory in the Second Sino-Japanese War, he became the editor-in-chief of Shanghai's Shi Shi Xin Bao.
 In 1946, he became the editor-in-chief of Shanghai's Wenhui Bao.
-In August 1947, U.S. Presidential envoy Albert Wedemeyer held a press conference in Shanghai, and Tang was invited to attend.
+In August 1947, US presidential envoy Albert Wedemeyer held a press conference in Shanghai, and Tang was invited to attend.
 There, he fell for a reporter, Chen Runqiong, who was the third daughter of Chen Lu (no relation to Tang's second wife), the former Chinese ambassador to France.